longhorn/longhorn/enhancements/YYYYMMDD-template.md

 ## Summary

-The Summary section is incredibly important for producing high quality user-focused documentation such as release notes or a development roadmap.
+The Summary section is incredibly important for producing high-quality user-focused documentation such as release notes or a development roadmap.

 A good summary is probably at least a paragraph in length.

 ### Related Issues

-The URL For the related enhancement issues in Longhorn repo.
+The URL For the related enhancement issues in the Longhorn repository.

 ## Motivation